Georgia House holds hearing on election security

-ATLANTA — The Georgia House Governmental Affairs Committee is holding a hearing this morning on election security with the Senate runoffs looming on Jan.
+The Georgia House Governmental Affairs Committee is holding a hearing Wednesday morning on election security with the Senate runoffs looming on Jan.
 5.

 Georgia Sec. of State Brad Raffensperger is expected to speak before the committee, as is Gabriel Sterling, the voting system implementation manager in Raffensperger's office who has frequently served as a surrogate spokesman over the last weeks, explaining how the state's elections have functioned.